A guide to health insurance in the Netherlands

-Everyone living in the Netherlands is legally obliged to have health insurance, whether the Dutch public health insurance or private health insurance.
+Everyone living in the Netherlands must have Dutch health insurance, whether state health insurance in the Netherlands or private health insurance.
+Read about the Dutch health insurance system for expats.

 Expat health insurance provider Bupa Global explains who needs mandatory health insurance in the Netherlands and how to choose a Dutch health insurance provider.